PLANETAS Group Members

 Graduate student, Georgia Tech

 B.S.
-Environmental Earth and Soil Science, Cal Poly: San Luis Obispo, March 2021
+Environmental Earth and Soil Science, Cal Poly: San Luis Obispo, 2021

 Tatiana joined the PLANETAS group in the Fall of 2021.
 She is interested in astrobiology, geomorphology, and the water history of Mars as recorded in fluvial deposits and paleolake basins.
 She is currently working on characterizing the sedimentology and transport history of conglomeratic boulders and cobbles in Gale crater, Mars using images taken by the MAHLI and Mastcam cameras on the Curiosity rover.
 She’s a member of the Curiosity rover’s MAHLI instrument team.